 “Tell me. what is it you plan to do with your one wild and precious life?”
 Mary Oliver

-UPDATE 9th Sept 2020.
-We have now recruited fully for the first Diploma starting 2nd November.
-Applications are open for a place on the 2nd cohort which will meet for a 16 week course starting 12th April 2021.
+UPDATE 13th Feb 2021.
+The first cohort ‘graduate’ on 25th Feb.
+We may have 1 further place available for the 2nd Diploma starting 12th April.
+Applications are open for a place on the 3rd cohort which will meet for a 16 week course starting 1st November 2021 (or maybe one week earlier).
 Please read through these pages and, if interested in applying, email chris [at] chrisgrady [dot] org.

 CGO has established a new programme over 16 weeks accessible to aspiring creative producers of theatre and the performing arts locally, nationally, and internationally.
 The course is cloud-based, run from Scotland, for a limited number of practitioners who will work together and learn from a range of established arts professionals.

 - The course may be centered around theatre practice, but it is open to creative producers working in all performing arts (including opera, live music, dance, circus, live art, musical theatre and festivals and more).
 Many producers work across a portfolio of projects which may also encompass visual arts, publishing and film.
 The course will not focus on these areas, but the skills taught will be transferable.

 - The course is cloud-based allowing participants to be together at one time on one platform working from their own home/work base.
 It is hoped that many will meet together ‘on the ground’ away from the cloud also.
 The course will help each participant find a mentor, placement and local network which are planned to be on the-ground interactions in and around your own planned future work base.

 Chris Grady has 40 years experience in the theatre/arts business including 10 years developing and leading courses and masterclasses in Creative Producing in London, Cambridge, Edinburgh, China, Russia, Korea and Japan.
 This website offers other areas to look at CGO and Chris’s work.